Word Count - 802 words

 Make Gratitude Part of Your Business Strategy

-In all the businesses I am involved in, we show appreciation in one form or another regularly.
-One example is at the beginning of our Blueprint weekly team meetings we go around and each share something for which we are grateful from the prior week.
+In all the businesses I am involved in, we show appreciation in one form or another regularly, such as we do at the beginning of Blueprint’s weekly meeting.
 Nothing is off limits.
 Often it is something family related or a travel experience.
 There are also times when one team member expresses gratitude to another for exceptional effort or support.
-Over time the institutionalization of gratitude in a company can impact the employees, clients and community in an incredibly positive way.
+Over time the institutionalization of gratitude in a company can impact the team, clients, and community in an incredibly positive way.

 Be Sincere with your Gratitude!